g3w-suite/g3w-suite-documentation/user_groups_organization.md

 The cases relating to one or two organizational levels will be better described below.

 ### One organization level (absence of MacroGroups)
-If MacroGroups are not needed, the Admin user will be the only administrator of the suite and can therefore:
+In case it is not need use MacroGruppi, the Admin user will be the only administrator of the suite and can therefore:
  * create users (individuals and/or groups) of various types
  * create **Cartographic Groups**
  * publish **WebGis services** within the individual **Cartographic Groups**